v1k45/v1k45.github.io/content/modern-django-part-2.md

 export default App;
 ```

 The above code will make use of [`BrowserRouter`](https://reacttraining.com/react-router/web/api/BrowserRouter), which means it will use the HTML5 history API to maintain the application routing.
 The [`Switch`](https://reacttraining.com/react-router/web/api/Switch) component is optional, but it is used for efficient routing.
-The [`Route`](https://reacttraining.com/react-router/web/api/Route) components renders the target component when the location of the application matches it's path.
+The [`Route`](https://reacttraining.com/react-router/web/api/Route) components render the target component when the location of the application matches it's path.
 If no path is specified to the `Route`, all path matches return true, which is useful for 404 pages.

 Now that our component is ready, we can update our components to show actual content.